oracle/graal/substratevm/JCASecurityServices.md

 This helps keep the overall image size small.

 Note: the `--enable-all-security-services` option is enabled by default when `https` support is enabled.
-See the [URL Protocols on Native Image](URLProtocols.md) guide for more details.
+See the [URL Protocols in Native Image](URLProtocols.md) guide for more details.

 ## Provider Registration
 The native image builder captures the list of providers and their preference order from the underlying JVM.